taesoo222/kccistc/study/Systemverilog/rv32i/README.md

 - Load/store architecture: memory is accessed only through dedicated instructions such as `lw`/`sw`
 - Supports arithmetic/logical operations (R-type), immediate operations (I-type), branches (B-type), jumps (J-type), and upper-immediate loads (U-type)

-This project implements a CPU that processes RV32I instructions in SystemVerilog, and controls peripherals (such as GPIO) over an APB bus.
+This project implements a CPU that processes RV32I instructions in SystemVerilog, and controls peripherals (such as GPI,GPO,GPIO<Not Yet>,UART<Not Yet>) over an APB bus.

 ## Project Structure